 Apparently Beria was working on a plan to re-unify Germany; unfortunately nobody has ever been able to find the written version of this plan.
-All that know of it comes from some jottings and the reminiscences of Beria’s enemies.
+All that we know of it comes from some jottings and the reminiscences of Beria’s enemies.
 Including Khrushchev himself.
 Even a figure like Anastas Mikoyan, who was technically “neutral” during the power struggle, cannot be trusted; people like him devoted volumes in their memoirs to justifying their own role in history and cleaning up inconvenient facts.

 Mikoyan, by the way, technically won the Survivor Game.
 This crafty Armenian survived through late Lenin, Stalin, Beria, Khrushchev and Brezhnev.
 An Old Bolshevik but somehow evaded Stalin’s purges of the Old Bolsheviks; always took Stalin’s side against the others; kept his post on the Central Committee and even Politburo long past his shelf date.
 Stalin was the kind of boss you never want to have: He was not loyal even to those who were most devoted to him; just about anybody who ever worked for him, ultimately would have to face the day when the Old Man would turn on him.
 And so it came to pass: At the 19th Party Congress (October 1952), Stalin launched a vicious attack against Mikoyan.
 But the old Silverback Alpha Male was not the terror he used to be, to his subordinates: Mikoyan survived, and Stalin was the one who shuffled off his coil.
-Mikoyan promptly took Khrushchev’s side against Beria and subsequently led the ideological “de-Stalinization” ideological campaign.
+Mikoyan promptly took Khrushchev’s side against Beria and subsequently led the “de-Stalinization” ideological campaign.

 And here is where we get into some Krutikov family history: Reporter Evgeny’s grandfather, Alexei Dmitrievich Krutikov, was suddenly promoted, in 1948, by Stalin, from his humble post as First Deputy Minister of Foreign Trade, to Deputy Chairman of the Council of Ministers of the USSR!
 In other words, Krutikov grand-père was lifted from obscurity to just about Stalin’s right-hand man; and almost on an equal with Beria himself.
 The former Favorite, Mikoyan, passed over for the post that he wanted, was upset and humiliated.
 Stalin cut him off, no longer sought his advice.
 It is not known what Mikoyan had done to deserve this trip to the dog-house; but nobody ever said that Kremlin Office Politics was a game for the weak-hearted.
 Especially under a master conniver like Stalin!
 The only hint Stalin would give was that he “foresaw” that it would have been a mistake to promote Mikoyan.
 How about a mistake to not promote him, Comrade Soon-to-be-Dead?!